Yes, HealthTap doctors can order prescriptions. However, please note the following:

 On HealthTap, prescriptions are only available by a HealthTap doctor's medical expertise and discretion.
 Even if you believe you need a prescription, you should not expect or demand a prescription on HealthTap.

-- HealthTap Prime should not be used to request prescriptions for any medications or any duration not permitted via virtual consults.
+- HealthTap should not be used to request prescriptions for any medications or any duration not permitted via virtual visits.

 - There are cases when you may present with a condition that is long-standing for which you may have been taking a prescription for a long period of time.
 The same rules apply to these situations.

-- Please also understand that in HealthTap virtual consults, you and the doctor most likely do not have an established doctor-patient relationship.
-As such, if the doctor chooses to prescribe, best practice will be for the doctor to prescribe a short course of medication to hold you over until you are able to consults with your established doctor.
+- Please also understand that in HealthTap virtual visits, you and the doctor most likely do not have an established doctor-patient relationship.
+As such, if the doctor chooses to prescribe, best practice will be for the doctor to prescribe a short course of medication to hold you over until you are able to visit with your established doctor.

-If you are located outside the U.S you may only receive prescription recommendations through consults.
+If you are located outside the U.S you may only receive prescription recommendations through virtual visits.

-The following medication categories cannot be prescribed or recommended in virtual consults on HealthTap:
+The following medication categories cannot be prescribed or recommended in virtual visits on HealthTap:

 - Prescriptions for narcotics or DEA (Drug Enforcement Administration) (http://www.deadiversion.usdoj.gov/schedules/) controlled substances (Schedule I, II, III, IV)